 Finally, clinical medicine is generally considered to be much less important for health outcomes and life expectancy than advances in public health (like improvements to sanitation and nutrition), so the total impact of all doctors is likely to be less than other sources of health and wellbeing.

 However, we do want to add a couple of caveats to this conclusion.
 First, the amount of good you can do in clinical settings can change with the kind of role you take.
 Particularly talented consultants, for example, may have more impact than the typical clinician, as these roles grant higher leverage (though these roles are also likely to come with less patient interaction).
-Your speciality might make a difference, too – it’s possible that pediatricians might have a little more impact than the average doctor, for example, but the differences are unlikely to be large.
+Your speciality might make a difference, too.
+For example, it’s possible that pediatricians might have a little more impact than the average doctor because their work focuses on children, but the differences are unlikely to be large.

-Finally, it’s possible to do some impactful work alongside your clinical work in high-income settings.
+Finally, it’s worth noting it’s possible to do some impactful work alongside your clinical work in high-income settings.
 For example, many doctors conduct clinical research or perform advocacy work on the side.
 We’ll also talk more about this later on.

 Impact potential: moderate; impact variance: low